WASHINGTON CAPITALS AND TORONTO MAPLE LEAFS TO FACE OFF IN 2018 COORS LIGHT NHL STADIUM SERIES™ AT NAVY-MARINE CORPS

-Gladchuk came to the Naval Academy from the University of Houston, where he had been the Director of Athletics for four years.
-Recognized as one of the nation’s top leaders in intercollegiate athletics management, he guided the Cougars to 19 Conference USA Championships, while making significant strides in the academic success of their student-athletes, gender equity and fiscal management.
+Gladchuk came to the Naval Academy from the University of Houston, where he had been the Director of Athletics for four years and guided the Cougars to 19 Conference USA Championships, while making significant strides in the academic success of their student-athletes, gender equity and fiscal management.

 Before Houston, Gladchuk was the Director of Intercollegiate Athletics, Intramurals and Recreation for seven years at his alma mater, Boston College.
 Under Gladchuk, Boston College emerged as one of the NCAA’s elite programs of the 1990s winning numerous Big East and NCAA Championships.
 The school’s graduation rate for all student-athletes was over 90 percent and the Eagles won the College Football Association’s Academic Achievement Award for the highest graduation rates among all Division I schools in three of his last five years at Boston College.
 Gladchuk led the Alumni Stadium expansion effort, which resulted in a $35 million improvement to the football stadium.